 Our Caring Staff:

-Parris Winsor is a Registered Counselor and Life Skills Coach belonging to the Canadian Professional Counselors Association.
+Parris Winsor is a Master Practitioner in Clinical Counselling belonging to the Canadian Professional Counselors Association.
 She is known for her ability to create an environment that is comforting and safe, with her compassionate and understanding approach.
 She has a way of helping people to get in touch with deep feelings which is imperative to the healing process.
 She is skilled in trauma, grief, relationship and addiction counselling, and teaches many other necessary life skills, which she facilitates through workshops and groups.
 Parris has a passion for wellness, especially in physical and spiritual which she practices with the clients in daily morning yoga and meditation.
 She has knowledge in nutrition and alternative health therapies.
-She has over 20 yrs in recovery herself and has worked with others through the twelve steps over this time.
+Parris has been in recovery since 1995 herself and has worked with others through the twelve steps over this time.

 Dr. Steen B Andersen, BSc, MSc, MD.
 LMCC

 As a retired Navy combat surgeon, and spending over 40 years as a physician in the medical field, Steen brings a wealth of knowledge and experience to the Foothills team.
 He has practiced medicine in both Canada and the United States, and has published papers in medical journals on addiction related topics.
 With his own personal journey in recovery, he provides weekly lectures on issues pertaining to substance use.